DevExpress-Examples/how-to-draw-a-rectangle-over-a-PDF-document/Readme.md

 <!-- default badges end -->
 # WPF PDF Viewer - Draw a Rectangle Over a PDF Cocument

-This example uses an Adorner element to add a selection rectangle to PdfViewerControl and extract selected text.
+This example uses an Adorner element to add a selection rectangle to PdfViewerControl and extract the selected text.
 To extract the selected text, this example calls the [PdfViewerControl.GetText(PdfDocumentArea)](https://docs.devexpress.com/WPF/DevExpress.Xpf.PdfViewer.PdfViewerControl.GetText(DevExpress.Pdf.PdfDocumentArea)) method.

 ![image](https://github.com/user-attachments/assets/b02e0268-824a-4c73-a622-39650951d2b8)